apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 FUSE mount definitions
 ======================

-A fusemount definition for Singularity consists of 3 parts:
+A FUSE mount definition for Singularity consists of 3 parts:

 .. code-block:: none